There are a multitude of Everesting blogs and a selection of quotes alone are enough to put you off, or at the very least, think again.

 I hadn’t climbed off my bike before.
 Ever.
 Sure, I’d wobbled on the odd ride, but I’d never actually stopped and quit.
 It was a whole new experience and I didn’t like it!
 On the four hour drive back home, I had plenty of time to work out what I might have done differently.
 I vowed to get really scientific about it and to leave nothing to chance.

 Ten days later, I went for it again, but this time on a different climb, much closer to home.
 Local knowledge was on my side and some 24 hrs after starting, I’d completed my first Everesting.
-I’ve since attempted and completed three more, each one harder than the last.
+I’ve since attempted and completed four more, each one harder than the last.

 Here’s my formula and advice in 10 simple steps.